pfichtner/vaadoo/README.md

 ## Advantages
 - No reflection, what and how to check will be decided during compile- not during runtime.
 - Faster (at least 3-4x and up to 10x faster than validation via reflection, depending on the validations included)
+- Zero runtime dependency: When using the JdkOnlyCodeFragment, everything needed for validation is compiled directly into each class.
+No additional jars, libraries, or runtime setup is required.
+- Fully self-contained: Once compiled, the domain objects are completely self-validating.
 - Can be used in environments where reflection is hard or impossible (e.g. native images)
-  - No dependencies to additional jars/libraries during runtime, everything is compiled into the classes
+- Safe for environments with limited resources or restricted classloading.

 ## Other projects/approaches
 - https://github.com/opensanca/service-validator